Lessons from a 2008 Heart Attack Survivor

 1: The "Silent Synergies" of Symptoms

-• Edema (Swelling): Checking my ankles daily for fluid retention—a sign that the heart-kidney-diabetes loop is under strain.
+• Edema (Swelling): I check my ankles daily for signs of fluid retention, which can indicate that the interconnected functions of the heart, kidneys, and diabetes management are under strain.

-• Slow Recovery: If a walk leaves me winded longer than usual, I know my vascular system is struggling.
+• Slow Recovery: When a walk leaves me feeling winded for longer than normal, it signals that my vascular system may be under strain.

 2: The "Why" behind GLP-1 (Ozempic)